qtheboss/contanalytics/challenges_dextra_dsm/dummy_coding/readme.md

 2. You need to download data on http://challenges.dextra.sg/challenge/16

-3. You need to run files "utilis.R" and after that run file "main_data_raw.R"endecevo
+3. You need to run files "utilis.R" and after that run file "main_data_raw.R"

 4. You will received a file "data_submission.csv"